MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Uninstall-Module.md

 ### -Name

-Specifies an array of names of modules to uninstall.
+Specifies an array of module names to uninstall.

 ```yaml
 Type: String[]